Can You Be Totally Anonymous Online?

 The basic idea no matter what you’re trying to hide, is to simply not tie your identity to the activity.
 This is what every anonymous internet usage service or app has in common.

 Browse Anonymously: VPNs & Common Sense

 A VPN stands for virtual private network.
-There are dozens of them available (here are some examples), but they all work very similarly.
+There are dozens of them available, such as iTop VPN, but they all work very similarly.
 Instead of accessing a website or other resource directly from your own device, you first access a server somewhere else.

 For example, if you’re in the UK and you switch on a VPN from your phone, you could choose a server in Brazil so that every site you visit thinks that you’re in South America.
 Anyone spying on your connection won’t be able to see what you’re doing because VPNs are encrypted.
 Combining a VPN with all of the tactics mentioned below is a smart idea.